Skip to content Skip to footer

 Weather

-Natal enjoys a tropical climate with temperatures ranging from 25°C to 30°C throughout the year.
-The city experiences a rainy season from March to July, with high humidity levels.
-Air quality in Natal is generally good.
+Natal has a tropical climate with temperatures ranging from 23°C to 31°C year-round.
+The city experiences high humidity and significant rainfall, especially during the rainy season from March to July.

 Language